1coderookie/BSB-LPB-LAN_EN/README.md

-# Manual for the BSB-LPB-LAN Adapter and the BSB-LAN Software
+# Manual for the BSB-LAN Hard- & Software

 The BSB-LPB-LAN adapter and the BSB-LAN software allow you to monitor and control your heating system.
 It works with many units from different manufacturers (e.g. Brötje, Elco), if they have certain types of a Siemens controller inside.